intel/inference-model-manager/management/README.md

 -d "{\"endpointName\": <string>}"
 ```

-When an operation ends with success, it returns a statement (example for an `endpoint` with a name `test`):
+When an operation ends with success, it returns a statement (example for an `endpoint` in tenant `test`):
 ```
-Endpoint test deleted
+{"status": "DELETED", "data": {"url": "endpoint-test.test-domain.com:443"}}
 ```

 #### View endpoint